loiluongit/formula-x/README.md

    }
 }
 ```
-the key in the parameter policy.startDate have the according value in the Context object `policy.startDate = "2020-01-01"`
+the key in the parameter policy.startDate has the according value in the Context object `policy.startDate = "2020-01-01"`

 # Dev